 Are services provided only to Broward residents?

 No, we will provide assistance to anyone who calls.
-Women In Distress is a member of the Florida Coalition Against Domestic Violence, a group of 42 domestic violence centers located throughout the state.
 While our primary service area is Broward County, we do not deny services based on geographic location.
 If possible, we can refer a participant to more convenient services anywhere in the United States.

 Are men eligible for participant services?